 The Nelson Monument is a tower built in honour of Vice Admiral Nelson to commemorate his victory at the Battle of Trafalgar in 1805.
+The monument is home to one of the best views in Edinburgh.
 Designed to look like an upturned telescope, it sits upon the highest point of Edinburgh’s Calton Hill, 171 metres above sea level.
 In 1853 a time ball was added to the mast of the tower, which drops at precisely 1pm every day to coincide with the 1 o’clock gun.
 For just £5 entry, you can climb the 143 steps to the viewing gallery and enjoy dramatic views along Princes Street.

 National Museum of Scotland

 The National Museum of Scotland is a must-do on any visit to Edinburgh, with its stunning Victorian architecture and over 20,000 fascinating artefacts.
 Though the grand entrance hall is eye catching in itself, the real gem is the rooftop terrace up on the seventh floor.
 Here you’ll find not only the best views of Edinburgh Castle and the Old Town, but it’s also the perfect spot for a rooftop selfie!